The Dukes of Hazzard (film)

 The Dukes of Hazzard is a 2005 American action comedy film loosely based on the television series of the same name.
-The film is the third installment of The Dukes of Hazzard film series.
+It is the third Dukes of Hazzard film.
 It was directed by Jay Chandrasekhar and stars Johnny Knoxville, Seann William Scott, Jessica Simpson in her feature film debut, Burt Reynolds, Joe Don Baker, Lynda Carter, and Willie Nelson.

 As in the television series, the film depicts the adventures of cousins Bo, Luke, and Daisy, and their Uncle Jesse, as they outfox crooked Hazzard County Commissioner Boss Hogg and Sheriff Rosco P. Coltrane.

 The film was released on August 5, 2005, by Warner Bros.
 Pictures.
 While financially successful with an opening debut of $30 million and a worldwide gross of $109.8 million, the film met with generally negative reviews from critics.
 The film was followed by a standalone prequel titled The Dukes of Hazzard: The Beginning (2007).

 Plot

 Cousins Bo, Luke, and Daisy Duke run a moonshine business for their Uncle Jesse in Hazzard County, Georgia.
 The cousins' primary mode of transportation is an orange 1969 Dodge Charger that the boys affectionately refer to as the "General Lee".
 Along the way, the family is tormented by corrupt Hazzard County Commissioner Jefferson Davis Hogg, widely known as "Boss Hogg", and his willing but dimwitted henchman, Sheriff Rosco P. Coltrane.

 Bo and Luke Duke are on a moonshine delivery when one of their customers finds Luke with his sister and he and his father give chase, but get the General Lee stuck at a construction site on a farm.
 The Dukes arrive at the Boar's Nest, where their cousin Daisy works, and see Billy Prickett, a famous stock-car driver, enter Hazzard to participate in the annual Hazard County Rally, having won four times before becoming a professional racer, a record Bo seeks to break.
 A fight breaks out between the Dukes and Prickett's crew, which is stopped by Rosco, who tells the Dukes the construction workers vandalized their car and it was towed to a local mechanic, Cooter Davenport.
 Meanwhile, Rosco plants a fake moonshine still in Uncle Jesse's barn and seizes the Duke property in the interest of eminent domain for Boss Hogg, forcing the family to temporarily reside with neighbor Pauline.
 She informs the Dukes that Rosco seized another farm on charges, so Bo and Luke investigate a local construction site and find their farm and neighboring farms marked on a map.
 They also discover a safe which they believe contains information that Boss Hogg wants to keep secret.
 Unable to get the safe open, they drag it to Sheev's.
 With his help they blow open the safe and discover geologic core samples but are unsure on what the samples are.
 Having learned Rosco plans to impound and auction off the General Lee, Cooter calls his friends to repair and soup up the General Lee.
 Bo and Luke meet him and drive off in the General to Atlanta.